Jelani Smith

-Jelani Akil Smith (born January 1, 1991) is former footballer who serves as team manager of Forge FC.
+Jelani Akil Smith (born January 1, 1991) is former footballer who serves as director of soccer operations for Forge FC of the Canadian Premier League.
 Born in Canada, he represented Guyana at international level.

 Club career

 Smith began playing football at the youth level with the Ontario U-16 Provincial team, and at the National Training Center.
 In 2007, he became one of the youngest players to play in the Canadian Soccer League with the Canadian Lions.
 The following season he was transferred to the Italia Shooters, where he clinched the International Division title.
 In 2009, he pursued College soccer by enrolling with Florida Gulf Coast Eagles, and during the off season he played in the USL Premier Development League with the Toronto Lynx for two seasons.

 In 2013, he went abroad to sign with Sturm Graz, where he mostly featured in the Regionalliga Mitte.
 In 2016, he played in the Niedersachsenliga with SSV Jeddeloh, and returned to Canada to play with Sigma FC in League1 Ontario.